serferdinand2/table-of-contents-generator/README.md

-# TOC Generator for Markdown, HTML and URL inputs
+# TOC Generator for HTML and Markdown

 ## Installation